spacebro/spacebro-client/README.md

 ]
 ```

 The clientName parameter is the name of you client.
-You will see it in the Chywalry log.
+You will see it in the Spacebro log.

-The zeroconfName is the name of the Chywalry service you want to connect.
+The zeroconfName is the name of the Spacebro service you want to connect.

 Enjoy !